Thank you to all who participated in the 27th Annual Law & Citizenship Conference 2017!

 2017 Lori Urogdy Eiler Award for Mock Trial Coaching Excellence recipient Scott Robe (left) of Olivia Davidson Washington Mock Trial Club in Athens, and 2017 OCLRE Founders’ Award recipient Richard Smith (right) retired educator from Marysville High School.

 The Law & Citizenship Conference is an annual statewide gathering of teachers, professors, lawyers, and other civic and law-related education professionals who come together to share curriculum, effective teaching strategies, best practices, and the latest hot topic issues important to teachers.
 Teachers leave the Conference prepared to spark lively classroom discussions and strengthen students' analytical skills.
 A great way to start the school year with new content, lessons, and ideas!

 Questions can be referred to Ryan Suskey at firstname.lastname@example.org or 614-485-3506.

 Registration includes a free copy of the 2018 Mock Trial Case File, and free attendance at a day-long Introduction to Mock Trial Professional Development.
 Date to be announced.

 |Conference Option||Members||Non-Members||First Time

 Sessions & Speakers

-Thank you to all of our 2016 Law & Citizenship Conference Speakers.
+Thank you to all who participated in the 27th Annual Law & Citizenship Conference.